abhigoogol/Style-Transfer/README.md

 * [Pytorch](https://pytorch.org/) framework

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/abhigoogol/Style-Transfer/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/abhigoogol/Style-Transfer/blob/master/LICENSE) file for details.